 Toll Brothers and Pardee produced the highest end houses in Inspirada.
 Pardee had impressive, squarish homes with free-flowing indoor-outdoor sliders and design.

 The builders do an excellent job in Inspirada models transforming a much smaller back yard space into a personal resort.
 Both Pardee and Toll Brothers do a great job creating the indoor-outdoor transition with long sliding walls that open both the kitchen and family room up to flow into the patio.

-Somewhat in the middle are the Century Communities’ homes, ranging from the high $200s to the $400s that seem to be fine and functional family homes.
+Somewhat in the middle are the Century Communities’ homes, which seem to be fine and functional family homes.